Cloud-Tamil/DevOps-Learning-Page/Day-01.md

 #### - Docker is an isolated container environment and where it's providing shared infrastructure for across all the containers.
 #### - Docker is a containerization platform that allow us to packages an application along with it's dependencies into a container.
-#### - Docker has an own libraries, Runtime, Application and Dependencies.
+#### - Docker has an own libraries, Runtime, Application, Dependencies and Configuration.
 #### - Docker has a lightweight so it's salable and portable.

 ### - Architect of Basics Container